DworkinLab/episodicSequenceData/Analysis_after_sync_2018.md

 ### 1) Tajima's Pi of non-overlapping windows for each sequence
 /
 /
-### 2) Run Fst on windows for each pairwise comparision of sequenced data
+### 2) Run Fst on windows for each pairwise comparision of sequenced data and calculate average Fst across three mappers
 /
 /
-### 3) per SNP logistic regression for each treatment by generation
+### 3) per SNP logistic regression for each treatment by generation averaged for Novoalign, Bwa-mem and bowtie2
 /
 /
-### 4) estimates of selection coefficient at each position for selection and control lineages
+### 4) Average estimates of selection coefficient at each position for selection and control lineages for thee mappers
-/
-/
-### 5) Combine outputs of three mappers for Fst, model, and selection coefficients
 /
 /